-Penelope was actually one of the panelists for my Millennial Money Meetup in May 2017, and the focus for that event was homeownership and renting vs. buying.
-She was one of the top voted panelists by attendees, so I knew I needed to bring her on the show to share her wisdom.
+Penelope was actually one of the panelists for my Millennial Money Meetup in May 2017, and the focus of that event was homeownership and renting vs. buying.
+She was one of the top-voted panelists by attendees, so I knew I needed to bring her on the show to share her wisdom.

 Now that that’s behind me, I want to make sure that other millennials who are thinking of buying are just as well informed and prepared for this very big purchase.
 And if you have any questions after this episode, contact Penelope via Twitter and she’ll be happy to guide you on the right path!

 Tips If You’re Thinking of Buying Your First Place

 - Remember that getting pre-approved for a mortgage is your first step.
 This will help you figure out how much mortgage you’ll be approved for, how much you can afford, and what your budget should be.
 Also, don’t borrow the maximum you are approved for, especially if only putting 5% down.
 You don’t want to be house poor after all!

 - Interview potential realtors as if it was a job interview (because to them, it actually is!).
 Make sure you pick a realtor that’s the right fit for you, ask for their stats (how many homes sold/bought for clients), ask for references, and make sure they are a full-time realtor and completely invested in working with you.

 - When given a buyer representation agreement from your realtor, negotiate a term for the contract that suits you best (ie. no longer than 3 months).
 This way, you can end the relationship if it’s not working and you won’t be tied to a lengthy contract.